 Understanding the lifecycle of the bagworm is essential to treating the infestation.
 The most important milestones in their lifecycle are included below.

-- Bagworms begin their lives as eggs inside their characteristic spindle-shaped bags.
+- Bagworms begin their lives as eggs inside their characteristic spindle-shaped bags, or cocoons.

 - The eggs will hatch in late spring/early summer, and the larvae will venture out to feed on plants and trees, creating new bags.
 At this stage, the larvae will look like small, black worms.